spillz/picty/README.rst

   - Images on cameras, phones and other media devices
   - Photo hosting services (Flickr currently supported)

-* picty does not "Import" photos into its own database, it simply provides an interface for accessing them wherever they are. picty does use a cache to keep track of the collection, however.
+* picty does not "Import" photos into its own database, it simply provides an interface for accessing them wherever they are.
+To keep things snappy and to allow you to browse even if you are offline, picty maintain a cache of thumbnails and metadata.

 * Metadata support for the industry standards Exif, IPTC and Xmp
 * Lossless approach:

   - picty writes all changes including image edits as metadata. e.g. an image crop is stored as any instruction, the original pixels remain in place
-  - Nothing is written to images until you save your changes.
-Changes are stored between sessions in a cache file.
+  - Changes are stored in picty's collection cache until you save your metadata changes to the images.
 Easily revert unsaved changes that you don't like.

 * Basic image editing:

-  - Current support for basic image enhancements such as brightness, contrast, cropping, rotation.
+  - Current support for basic image enhancements such as brightness, contrast, color, cropping, and straightening.
   - More tools coming soon (red eye reduction, levels, curves, noise reduction)

 * Image tagging: